 Do I really have to do a needs assessment?

-Any school district that receives an allocation about $30,000 must conduct a needs assessment.
+✓ Any school district that receives an allocation about $30,000 in Title IV-A funds must conduct a needs assessment.

-ASK FOR SUPPORT FROM YOUR ADMINISTRATORS AND DISTRICT OFFICE TO SUBMIT A PROPOSAL FOR TITLE IV-A FUNDING.
+ASK FOR SUPPORT FROM YOUR school ADMINISTRATORS AND DISTRICT OFFICE

-Hold a meeting with your principal and/or superintendent and ask who is responsible for the Title IV program or any federal grant money accessed at the district level.
+✓ First, hold a meeting with your principal and/or superintendent and ask who in the district is responsible for accessing federal grant programs, including Title IV-A.

-Speak to how the music program at your school is succeeding and how it could benefit from additional funding.
-Focus on music as a part of a well-rounded education for every student.
+✓ Your proposal should speak to how the music program at your school is succeeding and how it could benefit from additional funding.
+Focus on music as part of a well-rounded education for every student.

 ✓ Listen to what your students say about the importance of music in their school day.
 Collect artifacts like student work, letters of appreciation for music class, videos of student performances, and put together a portfolio to support your advocacy.